VU3ZHY/Awesome-LOTL-Resources/README.md

 ## License

-This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This work is licensed under a [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/deed.en).
 Feel free to share and adapt, provided you give appropriate credit.

 ---